Ph.D. (Doctor of Philosophy) Degree Programs

 Areas of Concentration in Engineering

 Ph.D. students are evaluated in three formal examinations.
 At the end of the first year, a Qualifying Exam will assess the background of the student.
 After the second year, a dissertation proposal will be the basis of a Proposal Exam, which focuses on the dissertation proposal, but also allows faculty to assess the student’s abilities in research and the student’s strengths and weaknesses.
 The third is a final defense of the Dissertation.
-Since some students will enter with research experience and with master’s degrees, the estimated timing of these three exams will be part of the initial Degree Plan, and the timing may be modified with approval of the Guidance Committee and the Director of Graduate Programs.
+Since some students will enter with research experience and with master’s degrees, the estimated timing of these three exams will be part of the initial Program of Study, and the timing may be modified with approval of the Guidance Committee and the Director of Graduate Programs.

 The Qualifying Exam